goatcms/goatcore/README.md

 Right now, you likely have an older version installed under $GOPATH/pkg/ and therefore Go is recompiling it for every build.

 ## Improve test execution time
-You can set *AsyncTestReapeat* at workers\\main.go to lower value like 200/500.
-Simultaneously tests will less-restrictic and faster.
+You can set *AsyncTestReapeat* at workers\\main.go to lower value like 200 or 500.
+Tests will less-restrictic for simultaneously processing errors.
+A good site is faster tests execution.